 Home is where the heart is

 As an adult, I realize that love – and life – involve more complexity than something as simple as “home is where the heart is.”
 Other people are not our homes, though they may share space in our hearts.
-Some locations don’t suit us, yet we can make ourselves a home in many of them, nonetheless.
-Other locations – a house, a neighborhood, a city – will never feel sufficiently warm, accepting, or safe to call home.
+Some locations don’t suit us, yet we can make ourselves at home in many of them, for a time at least.
+Still other environments – a house, a neighborhood, a city – will never feel sufficiently warm, accepting, or safe to call home.

 Make yourself at home

 When you’re comfortable, secure, fully yourself (even if that self remains mutable and elusive) – you feel at home.
 How many times do we use that expression?
-“I feel so at home here,” we say, when welcomed into a home where we feel accepted.
+“I feel so at home here,” we say, when welcomed into a situation in which we feel accepted.

-When you’re allowed to make yourself at home, wherever that may be, you enter the “extraordinary ordinary” zone, for some of us who don’t feel at home easily.
-Not in our heads or our skins, and only in some locations.
+When you’re allowed to make yourself at home, wherever that may be, you enter the “extraordinary ordinary” zone for some of us who don’t feel at home easily – not in our heads or our skins, and only in some locations.
 Yes, it’s all about the identity discussion again.
 Shouldn’t we, first and foremost, feel at home in our heads and in our skins?
-Yet it’s not a given.
-It’s often the last place we feel at home.
+Yet it’s often the last place we feel at home.

 When it comes to children, we have the opportunity to expand their capacity for home.
-I believe in allowing kids the physical and emotional space that is theirs – so they may own themselves.
-And when they’re ready, invite friends into their world, feel accepted and safe on good days and bad, and very much at home with themselves.
+I believe in allowing kids the physical and emotional space that is theirs – so they may own themselves – when they’re ready, they will invite friends into their world, feel accepted and safe on good days and bad, and very much at home with themselves.

 Home is temporary

-For those in the military or other lifestyles that require frequent moving, a change of address is part of life.
-For some, it may be exciting; for others, challenging.
+For those in the military or other lifestyles that require frequent moving, a change of address is standard fare.
+For some, it may be exciting; for others, tumultuous.

-For those who grow up in a mix of cultures, families dispersed across oceans or continents, “belonging” – which is certainly about home – may be challenging.
-You may feel home nowhere.
+For those who grow up in a mix of cultures with families dispersed across oceans or continents, a sense of “belonging” – which is certainly about home – may be challenging.
+You may feel at home nowhere.
 Or anywhere.
 Or something in between.

-When we lose our parents, we become the oldest generation.
-Whatever our feelings about childhood, it is difficult to see the place we grew up in the process of being emptied, and then sold.
+When we lose our parents, we become the elders, the generation holding up traditions – and forced to recognize our own aging and immortality.
+Whatever our feelings about childhood, it is painful to see the place we grew up emptied, and then sold.
 We can never return, not even to make peace with our ghosts.

 Downsizing, rightsizing, physical realities

-There’s no denying there are physical realities to the concept of home.
-Environments where we feel more or less relaxed, inspired, enthused, or constrained.
-We may have objects that are infused with good memories, and “stuff” that is familiar and comfortable.
+There’s no denying the physical realities to the concept of home.
+Some environments facilitate our feeling more or less relaxed, inspired, enthused, or constrained.
+Objects may be infused with good memories, or at the very least, familiar and comfortable.
 Over time, bringing our “good stuff” into a new place helps it become home.

 Whatever euphemisms we borrow from the corporate world – rightsizing or downsizing – there is a profound sense of loss in adjusting to smaller spaces, stripping away possessions, status, and familiarity.
 We lose self-esteem; we may even feel shame, though we know, in our adult minds, that we should not.
 Then we adjust, and often find more in the “after” – a different sort of more.

 Perhaps rightsizing is a good term after all.
-This is our opportunity to find essentials, to reorient to needs versus wants, and to move through the pain to something different, hopefully better.
+This is our opportunity to unearth essentials, to reorient to needs versus wants, and to move through the pain of transition to something different, and hopefully better.

 You can’t go home again